nikea1/EnglishNumbers/README.md

 ## Introduction
 In this challenge you will create a webpage that will take a number and return the English translation.

-For example, entering the number 115 would return 'one hundred fifteen'.

 You are free to do this in any language or framework, however the sample is written in JavaScript.

 ## Getting Started